Why life is hot: Results

 \subsection{Dissipation in Chemiostatted Biochemical Networks}

 To estimate the amount of heat that is produced, consider a chemical reaction network which is attached to three particle reservoirs and embedded in a heat bath at a temperature $T$, Fig.~\ref{fig:network}.\footnote{In real biochemistry, such a network will be part of a larger metabolic pathway.
-We analyze this as a self-contained structure only as a minimal model to estimate heat production in driven reactions.} The system cycles through the states $E$, $EA$ and $ED$ transporting molecules from the $A$-reservoir to the $D$- and $P$-reservoirs, i.e.~the species $E$ acts as a catalyst for the reaction
+We analyze this as a self-contained structure only as a minimal model to estimate heat production in driven reactions.
+The letters NTP do not refer to a specific species of molecule, but are a place holder for ATP, GTP, other nucleoside triphosphates or complexes formed with any of these molecules.
+We will specify details later in the examples.} The system cycles through the states E, ET and ED transporting molecules from the NTP-reservoir to the NDP- and P-reservoirs, i.e.~the species E acts as a catalyst for the reaction

 Species $E$ takes part in three reactions